JTaisey389/reading-notes201.md/Read02.md

 ### Inheritance
 - If you specify the font-family or color properties on a body element they will apply to most child elements.
 That is because the value of the font-family property is inherited by child elements.

+### Introduction to JavaScript
+What we will cover in this section:
+1. The language syntax and grammar
+2. Giving instructions

+### Statements
+- A script is a series of instructions that a computer can follow one-by-one.
+Each individual instruction or step is known as a statement.

+### Comments
+- Wiriting comments to explain what your code does is a good practice.
+It's a great way for you to navigate the written code and understand what you have written.

+### What is a variable
+- A script will have to temporarily store the bits of information it needs to do its job.
+It can sotre this data in variables, variables change or vary each time a script runs.

+### Data Types
+- JavaScript destinguishes between number, strings, and true or false values known as booleans.
+These are all data types which include, numbers, strings and booleans.
+### Arrays
+- An array is a special type of variable.
+It doesn't just store one value; it stores a list of values.
+Within arrays you have values that are accessed as if they are in a numbered list.

 ### Table of Contents
 - [Read 01 Introductions to HTML and JavaScript](Read01.md)